learn-co-curriculum/hs-intro-web-design-kitchen-code-challenge/README.md

 CAKE!
 This is the best grocery trip ever.
 Let's put the cake in the fridge by looking for the comment `/*insert selector for cake*/` in `css/kitchen.css`.
 You'll want to use the id defined on the cake image in `index.html` as your CSS selector.

-<a href='https://learn.co/lessons/hs-intro-web-design-kitchen-code-challenge' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-kitchen-code-challenge' title='Your Mama Said...'>Your Mama Said...</a> on Learn.co and start learning to code for free.</p>